Subatomic Physics Major Resources Support program

 Objective

-The objective of the Subatomic Physics Major Resources Support (SAP-MRS) program is to facilitate the effective access by Canadian academic researchers, working in the field of subatomic physics, to major and unique national or international (based in Canada) experimental or thematic research resources, by financially assisting these resources to remain in a state of readiness for researchers to use.
+The objective of the Subatomic Physics Major Resources Support (SAP-MRS) program is to financially assist major and unique national and international (but based in Canada) research resources, to remain in a state of readiness for access by Canadian subatomic physics researchers.
 The SAP-MRS program also enables Canadian researchers to come together as national user consortia to access a necessary major international resource located outside of Canada.

 Description